Source : https://www.hackerrank.com/challenges/counter-game

 Function Description

 Complete the counterGame function in the editor below.
-It should return the winner's name, either Richard
+It should return the winner's name, either Richard or Louise.

 counterGame has the following parameter(s):